shawngraham/presentations/drew/drew.md

 ---

-### From Science to Art and Back Again - Tim Ingold:
+### From Science to Art and Back Again - Tim Ingold

 > Revisiting science and art: which is more ecological now?
 Why is art leading the way in promoting radical ecological awareness?
 The goals of today's science are modelling, prediction and control.
 Is that why we turn to art to rediscover the humility that science has lost?